PerfectServers/Perfect-LogServer/README.md

 > It is **strongly recommended** that you create a new user for yourself, then delete this "admin" user account.

+See the "Integration" section below for how to include support for Remote Logging to your Perfect server side application.

 ## Installation and setup